WALKING WITH GOD

 As we trudge along after the Lord Jesus, obeying Him strictly, we come to the conclusion that salvation is of the Lord.
 People can only do what God puts into their heart and mind to do.

-Our hope one day is to see the face of the Father, as it says in the twenty-second chapter of the Book of Revelation.
-If that isn't a wonderful goal, I do not know what is!
+Our hope one day is to see the face of the Father, as it says in Revelation chapter 22.
+If that isn’t a wonderful goal, I do not know what is!

 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 (Revelation 21:24)